ignatandrei/RSCG_Examples/README.md

 If you have a Roslyn Source Code Generator, please create an issue.

-If you want to help, create an issue and see below .
+If you want to help, see below .

 ## Content